 RESEARCH RESIDENCY

-Applications for April-November 2026 Research Residency open on the 5th November.
-Application deadline is the 8th December 2025 and artists will be notified by the middle of December 2025.
+Applications for Research Residency 2027 are open from the 19th of May 2026.
+Application deadline is the 15th of June 2026 and artists will be notified by the 24th of June 2026.

 The Research Residency is designed to appeal to those who want to spend time with the community at PADA but don’t need a studio space.
 Aimed at writers, curators, researchers or desk based artists, this residency will provide accommodation and a work space at PADA studios.